mmaioe/braze_collection/README.md

 ## English

-This repository shows the list of sample assets for quickly trying Braze's functionalities.
+This repository shows the list of sample assets/information for quickly trying Braze's functionalities.

 Directory Structure
 - connected_content: contains a set of sample assets about Connected Content along with some other functionality.
+- debugging: contains information about how to debug various kinds of stuff.

 ## Japanese